Wallace F. Bennett

 Wallace Foster Bennett (November 13, 1898 - December 19, 1993) was an American businessman and politician.
-A member of the Republican Party, he served as a US Senator from Utah from 1951 to 1974.
+A member of the Republican Party, he served as a U.S. senator from Utah from 1951 to 1974.
 He was the father of Bob Bennett, who later held his father's seat in the Senate.

 Early life and education

 Wallace Bennett was born in Salt Lake City, Utah, to John Foster and Rosetta Elizabeth (née Wallace) Bennett.
 His grandparents were English immigrants who came to the United States in 1868.
 He received his early education at local public schools and graduated from LDS High School in 1916.
 He then enrolled at the University of Utah, where he majored in English and won a varsity letter in debate.

+After his military career, he returned to the University of Utah and earned his Bachelor of Arts degree in 1919.
+For a year after his graduation, he served as principal of San Luis Stake Academy in Manassa, Colorado.

+Military career

 Bennett, a member of the university's Reserve Officers' Training Corps, interrupted his college education to serve in the US Army during World War I. He was commissioned as a second lieutenant of the Infantry in September 1918 and was assigned as an instructor in the Student Army Training Corps at Colorado College.
-He later returned to the University of Utah and earned his Bachelor of Arts degree in 1919.
-For a year after his graduation, he served as principal of San Luis Stake Academy in Manassa, Colorado.